alimanfoo/alimanfoo.github.io/_posts/2016-09-09-zarr-2-groups-filters.md

       nbytes: 76.3M; nbytes_stored: 9.1M; ratio: 8.4; initialized: 256/256
       filters: Quantize(digits=1, dtype=float64)
                Blosc(cname='lz4', clevel=0, shuffle=1)
-               BZ2(level=9)
+      compressor: BZ2(level=9)
       store: dict

 Please note that the built-in filters in Zarr have not been optimized at all yet, I am sure there is much room for performance improvement.
 The main idea in the Zarr version 2 release is to establish a simple API for developing and integrating new filters, so it is easier to explore different options for new data.

-For more information about filters, see the [filters section of the Zarr tutorial](TODO) and the [zarr.codecs API docs](TODO).
+For more information about filters, see the [filters section of the Zarr tutorial](http://zarr.readthedocs.io/en/latest/tutorial.html#filters) and the [`zarr.codecs` API docs](http://zarr.readthedocs.io/en/latest/api/codecs.html).

 ## Zstandard

-One other thing I wanted to mention is that Zarr now supports compression with Zstandard.
-I don't want to say too much here because I'm hoping to write up some detailed benchmark data in a separate blog post soon.
-But from what I have seen so far, Zstandard is a superb codec, providing very high compression ratios (better than zlib) while maintaining excellent speed for both compression and decompression.
+One other thing I wanted to mention is that Zarr now supports compression with [Zstandard](http://facebook.github.io/zstd/).
+I'm not going to say much here because I'm hoping to write up some detailed benchmark data in a separate blog post soon.
+But from what I have seen so far, Zstandard is a superb codec, providing high compression ratios while maintaining excellent speed for both compression and decompression, although as always mileage will vary depending on the nature of the data.

 Here's how to create a Zarr array using Zstandard compression via Blosc:

 {% highlight python %}
-z4 = zarr.zeros(shape=(10000, 10000),
-                compressor=zarr.Blosc(cname='zstd', clevel=5, shuffle=blosc.SHUFFLE))
+z4 = zarr.array(data, compressor=zarr.Blosc(cname='zstd', clevel=5, shuffle=blosc.SHUFFLE))
 z4
 {% endhighlight %}

-    Array((10000, 10000), float64, chunks=(157, 313), order=C)
+    Array((10000000,), float64, chunks=(39063,), order=C)
-      nbytes: 762.9M; nbytes_stored: 322; ratio: 2484472.0; initialized: 0/2048
+      nbytes: 76.3M; nbytes_stored: 66.2M; ratio: 1.2; initialized: 256/256
       compressor: Blosc(cname='zstd', clevel=5, shuffle=1)
       store: dict